practicusai/docs/docs/tutorial/cloud-intro.md

 ## Setup

-If you haven't already, please check the [Setup Guide](../setup-guide.md) to learn how to configure Practicus AI cloud.
+If you haven't already, please check [Setup Guide](../setup-guide.md) to learn how to configure Practicus AI cloud.

 You can use the free cloud tier for this tutorial, and it should take 2-5 minutes to complete the setup.